agonzalezn/Proyecto_Digitalizacion_AGN/README.md

-# 🏐 VoleyPro
+# 🏐 VoleyPro - Digital Scoreboard & Tactical Assistant

-VoleyPro es una aplicación web para llevar el marcador y la táctica de tus partidos de voleibol directamente desde tu móvil u ordenador.
+VoleyPro is a web application designed to track the score and manage the tactics of your volleyball matches directly from your mobile device or computer.

-* No requiere instalación
+* No installation required
-* No necesita conexión a internet para usar el marcador
+* No internet connection needed to use the scoreboard
-* Todos los datos de los partidos se guardan localmente en tu dispositivo
+* All match data is stored locally on your device

 ---

-## 📥 Cómo usar la aplicación

-A diferencia de otras aplicaciones, no necesitas descargar ningún archivo `.exe`.
-VoleyPro funciona directamente en tu navegador web.
+## 🎯 Motivation

+The digital transformation of amateur sports is lagging.
+Referees and coaches still rely on paper and pencil, leading to data loss and calculation errors.
+VoleyPro was created to solve this by providing a frictionless, offline-first digital tool that works on any device without complex setups.

+---

+## 📥 How to deploy and use the app

+Unlike other applications, you don't need to download any `.exe` file.
+VoleyPro runs directly in your web browser.

-### 🔹 Paso 1 – Descargar el código
+### 🔹 Step 1 – Download the code

-1. Entra en este repositorio.
-2. Pulsa en el botón verde **`<> Code`** arriba a la derecha.
+1. Go to this repository.
+2. Click on the green **`<> Code`** button in the top right corner.
-3. Selecciona **Download ZIP**.
+3. Select **Download ZIP**.
-4. Extrae (descomprime) la carpeta en tu Escritorio o donde prefieras.
+4. Extract (unzip) the folder to your Desktop or preferred location.

 ![WhatsApp Image 2026-03-03 at 12 55 05](https://github.com/user-attachments/assets/a0b0e212-8016-435d-b701-45e47e20420c)

-### 🔹 Paso 2 – Ejecutar la App
+### 🔹 Step 2 – Run the App

-1. Entra en la carpeta que acabas de descomprimir.
-2. Haz doble clic en el archivo `index.html`.
-3. ¡Listo!
-Se abrirá automáticamente en tu navegador por defecto (Chrome, Safari, Edge...) y ya puedes empezar a usarla.
+1. Open the folder you just extracted.
+2. Double-click the `index.html` file.
+3. You're done!
+It will automatically open in your default browser (Chrome, Safari, Edge...) and is ready to use.

+### 🌐 Live Demo
+If you don't want to download the code, you can try a fully functional live version of the app here:
+**[👉 Launch VoleyPro Live](https://tu-usuario.github.io/Proyecto2_Digitalizacion_AGN/)** *(Acuérdate de cambiar este enlace por el tuyo de GitHub Pages)*

 ---

-## ⚠️ MUY IMPORTANTE – El guardado de datos
+## ⚠️ VERY IMPORTANT – Data Storage

-Antes de empezar a guardar partidos, debes saber cómo funciona la memoria de la aplicación:

-VoleyPro **no usa servidores en la nube**.
-Utiliza una tecnología de tu navegador llamada `LocalStorage` para guardar el historial de partidos y los nombres de los equipos.

-**¿Por qué es importante saber esto?**
-* Tus datos son **100% privados**, nadie más puede verlos.
-* Si juegas un partido, cierras la pestaña por error y vuelves a abrirla, **el marcador seguirá ahí**.
-* 🚨 **Cuidado:** Si borras los datos de navegación, las cookies o la caché de tu navegador de forma completa, **borrarás tu historial de partidos**.
+Before you start saving matches, you should know how the app's memory works:

+VoleyPro **does not use cloud servers**.
+It uses a browser technology called `LocalStorage` to save your match history and team names.

+**Why is this important to know?**
+* Your data is **100% private**, no one else can see it.
+* If you are tracking a match, accidentally close the tab, and reopen it, **the score will still be there**.
+* 🚨 **Warning:** If you completely clear your browsing data, cookies, or browser cache, **you will delete your match history**.

 ---

-## 🚀 Cómo usar VoleyPro
+## 🚀 Usage Examples

-### 1️⃣ El Marcador (En vivo)
+### 1️⃣ The Scoreboard (Live)
-* Toca encima de "LOCAL" o "VISITA" para poner los nombres reales de los equipos.
-* Usa el botón gigante **`+`** para ir sumando puntos.
-* Si te equivocas, usa el botón **`-1`**.
+* Tap on "LOCAL" or "VISITA" to set the real team names.
+* Use the giant **`+`** button to add points.
+* If you make a mistake, use the **`-1`** button.
-* Cuando un equipo llegue a 25 puntos (o 15 en el tie-break), pulsa **`SET 🏆`**.
+* When a team reaches 25 points (or 15 in a tie-break), tap **`SET 🏆`**.
-* Al terminar el encuentro, pulsa en **`🔄 Finalizar Partido y Guardar Acta`**.
+* When the match ends, click **`🔄 Finalizar Partido y Guardar Acta`** (End Match and Save Record).

-### 2️⃣ Historial y Estadísticas
+### 2️⃣ History & Statistics
-En el menú inferior, pulsa el icono del pergamino (📜):
-* Verás un resumen visual de tus victorias y tu porcentaje de éxito (Win Rate).
-* Tendrás la lista completa de todos los partidos que has guardado.
-* Puedes vaciar la lista entera usando el botón de borrar.
+In the bottom menu, tap the scroll icon (📜):
+* See a visual summary of your victories and your Win Rate.
+* Access the full list of all saved matches.
+* You can clear the entire list using the delete button.

-### 3️⃣ Táctica y Entrenamientos
+### 3️⃣ Tactics & Training
-En los iconos de posición (📍) y brazo (💪):
+On the position (📍) and arm (💪) icons:
-* Consulta las 6 zonas de rotación.
+* Review the 6 rotation zones.
-* Repasa qué hace exactamente cada jugador (Líbero, Colocador, Central, Opuesto).
-* Accede a una masterclass en vídeo para mejorar tu técnica de salto, recepción y saque.
+* Check exactly what each player does (Libero, Setter, Middle Blocker, Opposite).
+* Access a video masterclass to improve your jumping, passing, and serving technique.

 ---

-## 💻 Requisitos
+## 💻 Requirements

-* Funciona en Windows, macOS, Linux, Android e iOS.
+* Works on Windows, macOS, Linux, Android, and iOS.
-* Solo necesitas un navegador web moderno (se recomienda Chrome, Firefox o Safari).
-* No necesitas instalar bases de datos, ni librerías adicionales.
+* You only need a modern web browser (Chrome, Firefox, or Safari recommended).
+* No databases or extra libraries required.

 ---

-## 📁 Estructura del proyecto
+## 📁 Project Structure

-Si eres desarrollador o profesor, así está estructurado el código:
+If you are a developer or teacher, this is how the code is structured:

-* `index.html` → El panel principal y marcador.
+* `index.html` → Main panel and scoreboard.
-* `historial.html` → Lógica de la tabla de registros.
+* `historial.html` → Match record table logic.
-* `posiciones.html` → Explicación visual de táctica y zonas.
+* `posiciones.html` → Visual explanation of tactics and zones.
-* `entrenamientos.html` → Biblioteca multimedia.
+* `entrenamientos.html` → Multimedia library.
-* `style.css` → Diseño moderno tipo *Glassmorphism*.
+* `style.css` → Modern Glassmorphism design.
-* `script.js` → Lógica matemática del marcador y guardado en `LocalStorage`.
+* `script.js` → Mathematical logic for scoring and saving to `LocalStorage`.

 ---

-## 🪪 Licencia
+## 🪪 License
-Este proyecto se publica bajo la licencia **MIT** (Open Source).
+This project is published under the **MIT** License (Open Source).